Where to See Cherry Blossoms, Blooming Trees, and Magnolias in Prague?

 Student Campus in Dejvice

 Those willing to step away from the city center will be rewarded with a walk along a beautiful alley of blossoming trees.
-Professors from Prague University of Chemistry and Technology planted these Japanese sakura trees in 1979.
+Professors from the Prague University of Chemistry and Technology planted these Japanese sakura trees in 1979.
 And now they look stunning every spring.
 Usually, this location is not too crowded, so it is excellent for portrait photoshoots.
 On Saturdays, though, a farmer's market takes place nearby.
-So, be prepared that many people will be taking photos of blooming trees.
-On the bright side, you will be able to buy tasty food and drinks.
+So, be prepared for many people taking photos of blooming trees.
+On the bright side, you can buy tasty food and drinks.

 Photo of a memorial to paratroopers of the Czechoslovak Army, Technicka street